magento/devdocs/src/guides/v2.4/ui_comp_guide/components/ui-container.md

 contributor_link: https://github.com/Jehangir-Wahid
 ---

 The Container [UI component](https://glossary.magento.com/ui-component) is used for wrapping fields or other ui-components with descriptive text.
-It may be used without any field to display a notice or description of a fieldset.
+It may be used without a field to display a notice or description of a fieldset.

 ## Configuration options

-Component options are set in the UI-component's configuration `.xml` file as follows:
+Component options are set in the UI-component's configuration `.xml` file.

 | Option | Description | Type | Default |
 | --- | --- | --- | --- |